Nova BH: Overview

-Nova BH aired in October 2018 and achieved extraordinary results on the media scene and positioned itself as the most watched television in the country in record time.
-The strategic direction of Nova BH since its founding has been to build trust with the audience with credible and timely information, and to enrich the life of the audience with entertainment and provide them with entertainment and inspiration on a daily basis.

-From October 9, 2018, until today, Nova BH has ensured the broadcasting of exclusive programs to audiences in Bosnia and Herzegovina by acquiring top program titles.
-The entire technical, organizational and program infrastructure has been developed.

-Nova BH's mission is to work with unbiased and credible information for the benefit of citizens and viewers, and enrich their lives with top-notch entertainment, providing entertainment and inspiration.
-Their vision is to be the most powerful and respectable TV channel in the country.
+Nova BH aired in October 2018.

 Dnevnik Newsmax Adria

 Dnevnik Newsmax Adria is the main news program of Nova BH, broadcast daily at 18:15 UTC.
-Dnevnik Newsmax Adria is the central news program on Nova BH television, which brings citizens a cross-section of the most important events of the day.
+Dnevnik Newsmax Adria is the central news program on Nova BH television.
 Dnevnik Newsmax Adria is under the new visual identity and license of the American media empire Newsmax.
-In addition to continuously raising the quality of news presentation, Dnevnik Newsmax Adria will daily bring relevant content and reports on all key events from Bosnia and Herzegovina and the world.
 Since its launch in 2020, the style of the broadcast hasn't changed much.

 Nova IN

-Nova IN brings the latest news from the domestic and foreign showbiz scene, reviews of social events and stories about the lives of celebrities to viewers' homes every day.
-Fashion, gastronomy, adrenaline attractions, tourism and tradition are also part of the content of this fun format.
-Nova IN also offers its viewers various comments, interviews and travelogues, all through several different sections hosted by journalists from the entertainment department of Nova BH.

 Channel availability

-As of January 2022, Nova BH can be watched via a terrestrial signal, and Telemach, TotalTV and BH Telecom in Bosnia & Herzegovina.
+As of January 2022, Nova BH can be watched via a terrestrial signal, and Telemach, TotalTV, Eronet and BH Telecom in Bosnia & Herzegovina.

 In February 2020 BH Telecom, Eronet and Mtel denied the offer from United Group about how they were going to make a €0,60 fee for watching Nova BH, so they excluded it from their program schedules.
-In July 2021 however, BH Telecom returned Nova BH to their program schedule.
+In 2021 however, BH Telecom and Eronet returned Nova BH to their program schedule.